 1.93 m × 2.03 m

 |72in × 78in|

 1.83 m × 1.98 m

 Depending on the itinerary the tour starts just after breakfast (9 – 10am) and the day ends around 5pm.
 On some occasions the days are longer due to ferry timetables or unexpected stops or delays.

 Smoking is not permitted in the vehicles, there are plenty of stops during our tours.
 Eating and drinking in the vehicle is permitted, but be mindful of others (many people nowadays have allergies to certain food types).

 There is flexibility within our itineraries, the driver will discuss the days route with you before departure.
 Major changes cannot be made to routes, but very minor changes can be made if you have something specific in mind and other guests agree.

 If there is an issue on any part of the tour, please don’t wait until the end of the tour to let us know.
+We are happy to offer you a form to offically note any issue that you feel hasnt been resolved or that you wish to be logged.
 In our experience, by letting the driver know, matters can be resolved.
 We want this tour to be the best it can be!

-10-15% is the norm in restaurants and hotels, for our drivers it will of course depend on the service you receive – as a guide we say £20-£25 per day, per couple.
+10-15% is the norm in restaurants and hotels (no gratuties are included in your tour price) for our drivers it will of course depend on the service you receive – as a guide we say £20-£25 per day, per couple.
 This is purely at your discretion.